yangashley/task-list-api/ada-project-docs/wave_01.md

 ### CLI

 In addition to testing your code with pytest and postman, you can play test your code with the CLI (Command Line Interface) by running `python3 cli/main.py`.

-The flask server needs to be running to run the CLI.
+The flask server needs to be running first before running the CLI.

+### CRUD Routes

+The following are required routes for wave 1.
+Feel free to implement the routes in any order within this wave.

-### Create a Task: Valid Task With `null` `completed_at`
+#### Create a Task: Valid Task With `null` `completed_at`

 As a client, I want to be able to make a `POST` request to `/tasks` with the following HTTP request body